Shifal/activity-booking-app/README.md

   Description: Create one or more activities (requires login)
   Body: Array of objects with title, description, location, date, time

+Bookings:
+- GET /api/bookings/myBookings
+  Description: get the booking which user have booked

+- POST /api/bookings/bookActivities
+  Description: book an activity which is available Body:pass activityId

 Notes:
 ------